On the conductor of cohomological transforms: Setting up the proof

 \section{Setting up the proof}

 To clarify the proof of Theorems~\ref{th-conductor} and~\ref{th-betti}, and in view of further generalizations, we introduce the following definition:

 \begin{definition}[Continuity] (1) Let

 be any real-valued map taking a pair $(f,\sheaf{F})$ as input, where $f$ is a non-constant rational function in $\Fq(X,Y)$ for some finite field $\Fq$ and $\sheaf{F}$ is a middle-extension $\ell$-adic sheaf on the affine line over $\Fq$.
-Then we say that $i$ is \emph{continuous} if and only if there exists an integer $C\geq 1$
+Then we say that $i$ is \emph{continuous} if there exists an integer $C\geq 1$ such that

-for all pairs $(f,\sheaf{F})$ as above such that $\cond(f)<p$.\footnote{\ This restriction may seem artificial, and it is possible that it would not be needed for our results.
+for all pairs $(f,\sheaf{F})$ as above such that $\cond(f)<p$.\footnote{\ This restriction on~$\cond(\sheaf{F})$ may seem artificial, and it is possible that it would not be needed for our results.
 But it has no influence on the applications.}

 (2) Similarly, if

 are real-valued maps taking as input a non-constant rational function $f\in \Fq(X,Y)$ for some finite field $\Fq$ (resp. a middle-extension $\ell$-adic sheaf $\sheaf{F}$ on the affine line over $\Fq$), then we say that $j$ (resp. $k$) is \emph{continuous} if and only if there exists an integer $C\geq 1$ such that